Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 I don't mind people being afraid of me.

-I like them.
+I like that.

-I don't mind people fearing our country on the battlefield.
+Don't mind people fearing our country on the battlefield.

 That's good.

-Uh you just don't want to hit the sign that says one way, do not enter, and that's what the Democrats offer.
+You just don't want to hit the sign that says one way, do not enter.

-Now let's go to a Barack Obama himself.
+Now, let's go to Barack Obama himself.

 And listen to what he writes.

-It is a tragedy that just 90 miles from our shores, there exists a society where such freedom and opportunity are kept out of reach by government that clings to discredited ideology and authoritarian control.
+It is a tragedy that just 90 miles from our shores, there exists a society where such freedom and opportunity are kept out of reach by a government that clings to discredited ideology and authoritarian control.

 Because liberals love Cuba.